 Risk monitoring approaches There are two main risk measurement approaches - Commitment and Value at Risk ("VaR").
 The VaR approach in turn has two forms (absolute and relative).
-The Commitment approach and the two forms of the VaR approach are described below.
+The Commitment approach and the VaR approach are described below.
 The approach used for each Sub-Fund is based on the Sub-Fund's investment policy and strategy.

-Approach Description Absolute Value at Risk (Absolute VaR) The Sub-Fund seeks to estimate the potential loss it could experience in a month (20 trading days) under normal market conditions.
-The estimate is based on the previous 12 months (250 business days) of the Sub-Fund's performance, and requires that 99% of the time, the Sub-Fund's worst outcome is no worse than a 20% decline in NAV.
-Relative Value at Risk (Relative VaR) The relative VaR of the Sub-Fund is expressed as a multiple of a benchmark or reference portfolio and cannot, under the same circumstances as above, exceed twice the VaR of the relevant benchmark or reference portfolio.
+Approach Description Value at Risk (VaR) VaR seeks to estimate the maximum potential loss a Sub-Fund could experience in a month (20 trading days) under normal market conditions.
+The estimate is based on the previous 12 months (at least 250 business days) of the Sub-Fund's performance, and is measured at a 99% confidence level.
+VaR is calculated in accordance with these parameters using an absolute or relative approach as defined below.
+Absolute Value at Risk (Absolute VaR) The Absolute VaR limits the maximum VaR that a Sub-Fund can have relative to its NAV.
+The Absolute VaR of a Sub-Fund cannot exceed 20% of its NAV.
+Relative Value at Risk (Relative VaR) The Relative VaR of a Sub-Fund is expressed as a multiple of a benchmark or reference portfolio and cannot exceed twice the VaR of the relevant benchmark or reference portfolio.
 The reference portfolio may be different from the benchmark as stated in Sub-Fund Descriptions .
 Commitment The Sub-Fund calculates its global exposure by taking into account either the market value of an equivalent position in the underlying asset or the derivative's notional value, as appropriate.
 This approach allows the Sub-Fund to reduce its global exposure by taking into account the effects of any hedging or offsetting positions.
 Note that with the commitment approach, certain types of risk-free transactions, leverage-free transactions and non-leveraged swaps can be excluded from the calculation.